maricamon/HolidayList/README.md

 # HolidayList
-A website that fetches holidays from HolidayAPI
+A React website that fetches from HolidayAPI.